-While there has been some softening in the market, the Company is still well positioned to capitalize on numerous construction activities in the Alberta oil sands.
+While there has been some recent signs of uncertainty in the market, the Company is still well positioned to capitalize on numerous construction activities in northern Alberta.
 In addition, the Company is also positioning itself to address the maintenance requirements of our oil sands clients.
 Achievement of this strategic initiative may be accomplished through an acquisition or through organic growth, or a combination of both.
 With oil sands production methods becoming increasingly more environmentally friendly, the Company will seek to develop construction expertise in the area of steam-assisted gravity drainage ("SAGD") as the industry moves in this direction.
 Through the acquisition of O'Connell, the Company expects to benefit from the many attractive opportunities that are expected to arise through the continued development of Canada's resource sector.

-During the second quarter of 2012, the Company secured a heavy civil construction contract with a significant earth moving component in the Alberta oil sands.
-With the expertise acquired through O'Connell, the Company plans on self-performing the earth moving component.
+The Company has secured several heavy civil construction contracts with earth moving components in northern Alberta and the Company will continue to pursue these opportunities in the future.